 The remarkable Dromaeosaur raptor dinosaur claw excavated from the North African fossil beds, a slender proportionate claw from the rear digit and with typical archetypical sabre curved weapon.
 In the lifetime of the Dromaeosaur raptor, this claw would have been covered with a keratinised cuticle or stratum corneum type sheathing.
 The fine manual ungual (forefoot claw), from a dromaeosaurid discovered in the continental intercalaire of the Lower Cretaceous period, Albian Stage deposits 113 to 100 m.y.a. of the Kem-Kem Basin, Morocco.
 The presence of Dromaeosaurids as early as the middle Jurassic was confirmed with the discovery of their fossilised teeth.

 The condition of the micro claw is one of being very finely preserved from the fossil bed, exhibiting exceptional patina and condition, not fragile, nor crumbly which can often be the case from fossilisation.
-The morphology dorsally and ventrally with curved nerve vein artery groove distinct, is excellent.
+The morphology proximally and distally is good with curved artery groove distinct. the distal point exhibits bone tissue whereas the proximal end exhibits traces of the horn sheath.
 The claw has not suffered any crushing during fossilisation and is of a slim three dimensional preserved state.
 Dorsally slender and well rounded.
-The claw flex tendon point hollowed out enabling the microscopic study of the bone tissue.
-The Claw oozes with an appeal for any dinosaur aficionado, a truly exceptional find.
+The claw flex tendon point slightly hollowed enabling the microscopic study.
+The Claw oozes with an appeal for any dinosaur aficionado, an exceptional Dromaeosurid fossil discovery.

 Claws are far less common discoveries than that of the teeth of dinosaurs, thousands of teeth are discovered from this location, many types and qualities of preservation including mostly damaged or partial teeth.
 Among these thousands, over the last decade, very few claws have been discovered and good raptor claws are even rarer than other reptilian types.
 On a topical note, while the popularity of the Jurassic Park films led to the common use of the name raptor for this taxon of the dinosaur, the name does not have any academic taxonomic validity.